Sophie-Williams/Bitefight-Bot-Demo/README.md

-# NOTICE
-Please do not use bot for a while as users report that bot randomly chooses story actions.

 # Bitefight-Bot-Demo
 An automated remote control program (so-called bot) for a popular browser game Bitefight, written in Java combined with Selenium library for automating tests.
 Only story mode and managing aspects are supported, tested it on x4 speedservers 202 and 23.